 Fort St. John BC V1J 5S7

 This program supports clients with opioid use disorder by using a harm reduction approach.
-We accomplish this by providing overdose survival training, take home naloxone kits and opioid agonist therapy (buprenorphine/naloxone or methadone).
+We accomplish this by providing overdose survival training, take home naloxone kits and opioid agonist treatment (buprenorphine/naloxone or methadone).
 The multidisciplinary team also provides individual counselling, education, support, and community and treatment referrals.

 Northern Health, Mental Health and Substance Use offers a number of community/prevention services and supports by providing education and training to caregivers, schools, Parent Advisory Committees, Public Health Nursing, First Nations communities, and other community partners to develop mental health and substance use awareness, prevention strategies, and pathways for services.

 Northern Health utilizes Provincial Mental Health and Addiction resources which support the assessment, stabilization, and treatment of clients in Northern Health Mental Health and Substance Use.

 Referrals to these services are managed through a Northern Health Mental Health and Substance Use Tertiary Resource Utilization Coordinator which provides a system of bed management ensuring tertiary clients across Northern Health are able to access the appropriate resource at the most appropriate time.